AuricFox/Flashcards/README.md

 ### Figure Table

-Stores blocks of code, the coding language, or the filename of the image for figures related to any flashcards.
+The figure table stores blocks of code, language type, or the filename of the image for figures related to any flashcards.
 Currently, users can only store one type (image or code/type) to prevent the flashcard from getting cluttered.

 |**id**|code_example |code_type |image_example |